MalavikaKalani/Automated-Survey-Application/README.md

 ## Acknowledgements
 Give credit here.
 - This project was inspired by the ideas of my research mentor Dr.Tabitha Peck.
 I would like to thank her for her guidance and support.
-- I would also like to thank Shana Bellamy and Christopher Young (the two graduate students in my team) who helped me get comfortable with UnityEngine as a first-time user.
+- I would also like to thank Shana Bellamy and Christopher You (the two graduate students in my team) who helped me get comfortable with UnityEngine as a first-time user.

 ## Contact